 • Collaborate in the development of social support programs and educational materials

 Membership in the Consortium is open to professionals and representatives from industry and parent/patient organizations.
 Please visit our membership page for more information about joining the Consortium.
 The Consortium does not require annual dues from members.
-Vendors who exhibit at or sponsor our annual meeting provide for the Consortium’s operating expenses.
-Boston Children’s Hospital provides administrative support and meeting space.
+Vendors who exhibit at or sponsor our annual meeting provide for the Consortium’s operating expenses, and Boston Children’s Hospital continues to provide administrative support.